The Assessment Gap: When Standard Tools Fail

 The Toll of Masking Itself

-Perhaps most significantly, traditional assessments fail to recognize that the ability to mask doesn’t mean someone isn’t autistic.
-In fact, the need to mask, and its consequences, is itself an important part of the autistic experience:
+Perhaps most significantly, traditional assessments fail to recognize a key truth: the ability to mask doesn’t mean someone isn’t autistic.
+The need to mask—and its consequences—is itself an important part of the autistic experience:

 What a Neuro-Affirming Assessment Looks Like